 - a.
-Certify by checking below that the required elements are included in the Aggregate Data Report on serious incident data that have occurred in child care settings each year. - i. \boxtimes The total number of serious injuries of children in care by provider category and licensing status. - ii. extstyle extstyle b.
-Certify by providing:

-The total number of substantiated instances of child abuse in child care settings. - iv. \square The total number of children in care by provider category and licensing status. - v.
-If any of the above elements are not included, describe: Click or tap here to enter text.
+Certify by checking below that the required elements are included in the Aggregate Data Report on serious incident data that have occurred in child care settings each year. - i. [x] The total number of serious injuries of children in care by provider category and licensing status. - ii. [x] The total number of deaths of children in care by provider category and licensing status. - iii. [x] The total number of substantiated instances of child abuse in child care settings. - iv. [x] The total number of children in care by provider category and licensing status. - v.
+If any of the above elements are not included, describe: - b.
+Certify by providing: - i.
+The designated entity to which child care providers must submit reports of any serious injuries or deaths of children occurring in child care and describe how the

-- The designated entity to which child care providers must submit reports of any serious injuries or deaths of children occurring in child care and describe how the Lead Agency obtains the aggregate data from the entity: Child Care Providers shall report any injury or illness which results in the death of a child in care by the next working day to the county health department or the Kansas Department of Health and Environment.
+Lead Agency obtains the aggregate data from the entity: Child Care Providers shall report any injury or illness which results in the death of a child in care by the next working day to the county health department or the Kansas Department of Health and Environment.
 Kansas Department of Health and Environment Child Care Licensing reports to Kansas Department for Children and Families the number of deaths and serious injuries by provider type.
 Substantiated abuse determinations are made by Kansas Department for Children and Families Prevention and Protection Services).
 A "substantiated" finding means a reasonable person weighing the facts and circumstances would decide it is more likely than not (preponderance of the evidence) the alleged perpetrator's actions or inactions meet the abuse/ neglect definition per Kansas Statutes Annotated (K.S.A.) and Kansas Administrative Regulations (K.A.R.), and meet criteria indicating the alleged perpetrator should not be permitted to reside, work, or regularly volunteer in a child care facility regulated by Kansas Department of Health and Environment or Kansas Department for Children and Families Foster Care and Residential Facility Licensing.
 Licensed exempt providers with a Kansas Department for Children and Families agreement are required to follow the state's licensing standards based upon the MOA with Kansas Department for Children and Families that requires Kansas licensing regulations and standards to be adhered to.
-This includes the reporting of serious injuries or deaths; therefore, their numbers would be reflected with the aggregate data. - ii.
-The definition of "substantiated child abuse" used by the Lead Agency for this requirement: This is the definition of substantiated child abuse as found on the CCDF consumer education website childcareinkansas.com: Substantiated Child Abuse Defined as when a reasonable person weighing the facts and circumstances would conclude it is more likely than not (preponderance of the evidence) the alleged perpetrator's actions or inactions meet the abuse and/or neglect definition per applicable K.S.A. and K.A.R. and criterion for a substantiated case finding is met. - iii.
-The definition of "serious injury" used by the Lead Agency for this requirement: This is the definition of serious injury as found on the CCDF consumer education website childcareinkansas.com: Serious Injury An injury to a child that requires treatment by a health care professional.
+This includes the reporting of serious injuries or deaths; therefore, their numbers would be reflected with the aggregate data.

+- ii.
+The definition of "substantiated child abuse" used by the Lead Agency for this requirement: This is the definition of substantiated child abuse as found on the CCDF consumer education website childcareinkansas.com: Substantiated Child Abuse 2 Defined as when a reasonable person weighing the facts and circumstances would conclude it is more likely than not (preponderance of the evidence) the alleged perpetrator's actions or inactions meet the abuse and/or neglect definition per applicable K.S.A. and K.A.R. and criterion for a substantiated case finding is met. - iii.
+The definition of "serious injury" used by the Lead Agency for this requirement: